ipni/specs/reader-privacy.md

 get hold of the original `peerID` that isn't revealed during the communication round;
 * Using a key derived from `peerID`, the client will decrypt `ProviderRecord`s and then reach out to the provider directly to fetch the desired content.
+* The client might choose to fetch additional `Metadata` that is supplied to IPNI in Advertisements.
+That will require another lookup by `hash(ProviderRecordKey)` to get `enc(Metadata, ProviderRecordKey)` in response.
+*This step will not be required for IPFS as Bitswap protocol is assumed implicitly.*

 By utilising such scheme only a party that knows original CID can decode the protocol, and that CID is never revealed.

 ```mermaid
 sequenceDiagram